layumi/reler-lab.github.io-2/_people/guang_li.md

 <i class="fa fa-envelope-o"></i> `lguang@live.cn`

-Guang Li is currently a second-year Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Prof. Yi Yang.
+Guang Li was a Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Prof. Yi Yang.